-- Drag and drop all the leftover files to the Trash Bin and empty them.
+- Drag and drop all the leftover files into the Trash Bin and empty them.

-Mac app uninstallers will help you easily pick out the old/large programs with leftover files to have a quick and complete erase.
-Besides, it will be safer than the way of your manually deleting.
+Some free Mac app uninstallers will help you easily pick out the old/large programs with leftover files to have a quick and complete erase.
+Besides, it will be safer than the way of manually deleting.

-Some of these third-party apps will provide you an easy-to-use interface, with which you can drag an app to know all its related files.
-And you can easily remove all your selected files by 1 click.
+Some of these third-party apps will provide you with an easy-to-use interface, with which you can drag an app to know all its related files.
+And you can easily remove all your selected files with 1 click.

-Can’t delete the app because It is Open?
-Get solution!
+Scenario 2: Can’t delete the app because it is open?

 - Use Spotlight to search Activity Monitor.